hyprwm/hyprland-wiki/pages/Configuring/Binds.md

 See the [`pass` dispatcher](./Dispatchers/#dispatchers) for keybinds.

-Let's take OBS as example: the "Start/Stop Recording" keybind is set to
+Let's take OBS as an example: the "Start/Stop Recording" keybind is set to
 <key>SUPER</key> + <key>F10</key>, and you want to make it work globally.

-Simply, just add
+Simply add

 ```ini
 bind = SUPER,F10,pass,^(com\.obsproject\.Studio)$